MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxdoc-get-recipienttitle-vb.md

-﻿---
+---
-Description: 'Sets or retrieves the RecipientTitle property of a FaxDoc object.
-The RecipientTitle property is a null-terminated string that contains the title of the recipient of the fax transmission.' ms.assetid: 'c764de28-4b7c-4338-b0c9-5854035fb346'
+Description: Sets or retrieves the RecipientTitle property of a FaxDoc object.
+The RecipientTitle property is a null-terminated string that contains the title of the recipient of the fax transmission. ms.assetid: c764de28-4b7c-4338-b0c9-5854035fb346
-title: 'FaxDoc.RecipientTitle property'
+title: FaxDoc.RecipientTitle property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDoc.RecipientTitle property